Not that it’s a competition, but Roman pizza is just as interesting as Neapolitan (and just as good).

 If you thought the pizza al taglio at Roscioli Forno was good, wait to you see what Roscioli does with whole pies at Emma.
 The crust is sturdy and audibly crisp when you take a bite.
 Where Emma really sets itself apart is toppings.
 Roscioli is one of Rome’s premier sourcers of cured meats and cheeses, and you can have them all on a pizza at Emma, from the possibly-over-the-top pizza with Jamon Iberico to the simple, perfect margherita with 30-month-aged parmigiano-reggiano.
 Current favorite?
 The “F.Li Di Salvo,” with nutty caciocavallo cheese and coaster-sized disks of pancetta.

 Opened just three years ago by some young friends, Pizzeria Ostiense is pure Roman joy.
 The waiters wear t-shirts emblazoned with the logo of the neighborhood butcher as they hustle back and forth, balancing two pizzas on each arm.
 Start your meal with crunchy-creamy crochette di patate (fried mashed potatoes) and a cold draft beer before tucking into a pizza whose charred rim overhangs the plate.
 The toppings, all locally sourced, are simple yet distinctive-tasting, whether they be fresh sausage or ultra-Roman artichokes.
-And with a margherita costing only five bucks … this is a place you might find yourself returning to night after night.
+And with an incredibly affordable menu, this is a place you might find yourself returning to night after night.

 This lively, cat-themed spot is one of Rome’s most popular pizzerias, so be sure to call ahead.
-La Gatta Mangiona serves a hybrid of the Roman and Neapolitan styles — a thick, risen crust, but crispy rather than floppy.
+La Gatta Mangiona (Via F. Ozanam, 30-32) serves a hybrid of the Roman and Neapolitan styles — a thick, risen crust, but crispy rather than floppy.
 The resulting flavor and texture are great on their own, but only enhanced by the expertly-combined toppings like zucchini and caramelized onions, spicy salami and olives, and even a “lasagna” pizza with ricotta and fresh ham.
-Great selection of draft beers, and fried appetizers as good as you’ll find anywhere.
+La Gatta Mantiona also has a great selection of draft beers, and fried appetizers as good as you’ll find anywhere.

 Pizza is a pretty big deal in Italy—but not in the way that you may think.
 Join us for a slice of authentic Roman-style pizza at the market when you join us on our Testaccio Neighborhood Food & Market Tour.
 You’ll learn how to do pizza the way Romans do pizza—and that’s just one stop on a whole morning full of gastronomic gems.
 We hope you’re hungry!